Samsung/Tizen.NET/_quickguides/about.md

 ## Programming Environment

 ### .NET Standard API
 One of the major components of .NET Core is the .NET Standard.
-The .NET APIs provided by Tizen .NET follow the .NET Standard 2.0.
-The column titled as 2.0 in the [official list](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) of the supported CoreFX APIs lists all the available .NET APIs.
+The .NET APIs provided by Tizen .NET follow .NET Standard 2.0.
+The column titled **2.0** in the [official list](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) of the supported CoreFX APIs lists all available .NET APIs.

 There are limitations of .NET Standard API on Tizen.
 For more information, see [Limitations of .NET Standard API on Tizen](https://developer.tizen.org/development/api-reference/.net-application/limitations-.net-standard-api-on-tizen).